Do you ever wonder how developers create applications and enable them to communicate with other services?

 What Are the Key Differences Between SDKs and APIs?

-The key differences between SDKs and APIs are:
+The key differences between SDKs and APIs are their structure and components, use cases, and their purposes.

 SDKs often include APIs as one of their components, but not all SDKs include APIs.
 SDKs can contain additional tools and resources such as libraries, sample code, and documentation, while an API provides the rules and protocols for accessing a web-based software application or web tool.